yousefelassal/quote-cron/README.md

 > Doing nothing is better than being busy doing nothing.

 > Nature and books belong to the eyes that see them.

+> Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.